Military Housing Benefits Can’t Keep Up with Rising Housing Costs

 That means that when BAH is adjusted on an annual basis, local rent data such as median market rent plus the average cost of utilities are calculated using data collected in the spring and summertime

 That’s one reason why the DoD can’t just raise the rates.
-The data at press time is likely still being collected and the calculations are yet to be run.
+The data at press time is likely still being collected, and the calculations are yet to be run.
 Until the 2023 rates are available and announced, military members and their families still have to live with the pay gap and there is no guarantee that the gap will be significantly reduced in the coming year.
-You can learn what the current BAH rate is by using the DoD BAH rate calculator.
+You can find the current BAH rate using our BAH Rate Calculator or visit the DoD site.